 In 2020, we created our first holistic sustainability strategy (the "Strategy") and took the next step in our journey to embed sustainability more formally into different areas of our business.
-This ESG report outlines our strategy and commitments again, tracks our progress in 2021 and speaks to our journey towards our long-term sustainability goals and ambitions.
-It follows our fiscal year of January 1 to December 31, 2021, with additional information on activities after the fiscal year where appropriate.
+This ESG report outlines our strategy and commitments again, tracks our progress in 2022 and speaks to our journey towards our long-term goals and ambitions.
+It follows our fiscal year of January 1 to December 31, 2022, with additional information on activities after the fiscal year where appropriate.
 The reporting scope, including all data and metrics, covers Rubicon Organics' direct operations where we have operational control, unless otherwise stated.

-This includes our Delta, BC greenhouse ("where we grow, process, package and warehouse our cannabis") and the Delta and Surrey houses ("housing farm workers").
+This includes our Delta,

+BC greenhouse (where we grow, process, package and warehouse our cannabis) and the Delta and Surrey houses (housing farm workers).
 We also lease office space in downtown Vancouver which has been included.

-While we do not follow a particular reporting framework at this time, we have borrowed from, and aligned certain aspects of the report with leading reporting frameworks such as the Global Reporting Initiative ("GRI") Standards, the Ten Principles of the United Nations Global Compact ("UNGC"), the Sustainability Accounting Standards Board ("SASB"), and the Task Force on Climate-related Financial Disclosures ("TCFD").
+While we do not follow a particular reporting framework at this time, we have borrowed from, and aligned certain aspects of the report with leading reporting frameworks such as the Global Reporting Initiative (GRI) Standards, the Ten Principles of the United Nations Global Compact (UNGC), the Sustainability Accounting Standards Board (SASB), and the Task Force on Climaterelated Financial Disclosures (TCFD).
 This report follows the GRI's Reporting Principles for defining report content and report quality.

-The objective of this report is to continue to share our journey toward implementing ESG principles transparently and authentically with our stakeholders, including our successes, challenges, and our plans for overcoming those challenges.
-We aim for progress over perfection and view this journey as an on-going one.
-We are happy to share our data methodology.
-Contact us at ir@rubiconorganics.com for a copy.
+The objective of this report is to continue to share our journey toward implementing ESG principles transparently and authentically with our stakeholders (the "Stakeholders"), including our successes, challenges, and our plans for overcoming those challenges.
+We aim for progress over perfection and view this journey as an ongoing one.